ProgSoc/testdrivendevelopment/README.md

 5. open the indicated link for the base URL (http://localhost:8000 by default)
 6. Login with the top right corner, admin w/ tdd123.
 Now the application will accept you!!
 7. Browse our two endpoints!!

+## Running a test
+1. cd to the project directory, this will contain the script `mange.py`
+2. run python3 manage.py test
+3. Check the outputs!!
+This would've created the setup for the tests, a new empty database, run the tests and torn the whole thing down for you!